da1la/photoshopCClinux-Remixed/README.md

 ![setup-screenshot](images/setup-screenshot.png)
 </div>

-4. set windows 7 version of wine
+4. all done, just wait

 ## :wine_glass: wineprefix Configuration
 if you need to configure the wineprefix of photoshop you can use `winecfg.sh` script just run the command below